Scoilnet – Results

 Strand unit: Developing Cognitive Ability through Language

-Resource type: Worksheet
+Asset type: Worksheet

 Word Cline helps students to build, refine and use new vocabulary as they generate synonyms and discuss connotations and nuances of meaning.
 They generate words with similar meaning and arrange them to show a graduating intensity, according to a given criterion.